Battle of Fort George: American plans

 The American army numbered approximately 4,000 regular infantry.
 The force was divided into four waves, which would land in succession.
 The first wave was to be commanded by Scott himself, the second by Brigadier General John Parker Boyd, a professional soldier, and the third by Brigadier General William H. Winder, a recently commissioned lawyer.
-A brigade under a political appointee, Brigadier General John Chandler, formed the reserve, together with most of the artillery under Colonel Alexander Macomb.
+A brigade under a political appointee, Brigadier General John Chandler, formed the reserve, with most of the artillery under Colonel Alexander Macomb.
 The Army's second-in-command, Major General Morgan Lewis, was nominally in overall command of the landing force.
 Dearborn, the commander in chief, would observe from aboard Madison.